finbourne/lusid-client-java/README.md

 ## Configuration File

-To supply the SDK configuration via a file, create a `secrets.json` in the src/test/resources folder with the structure below and populated with the appropriate values.
+To supply the SDK configuration via a file, create a `secrets.json` in the src/test/resources folder (create it if it doesn't exist) with the structure below and populated with the appropriate values.
 If you use a proxy you can supply the proxy details in the `proxy` section.
 The `proxy` section is optional and only needed if you use a proxy.

 ``` json
 {